Dual Degree Programs

 Colorado Law is a part of an Association of American Universities' level-one research university and therefore offers rich opportunities for interdisciplinary study through seven dual degree programs with other University of Colorado schools and colleges.
 These dual degree programs offer students a way to integrate their study of law with other disciplines while earning course credit towards both degrees simultaneously.
 The Law School works in cooperation with these other schools to design and select courses in each program that allow students to earn a dual degree in less time than it takes to earn each degree separately.

-- Juris Doctor/Doctor of Medicine (JD/MD) with CU-Denver's School of Medicine on the Anschutz Medical Campus in Aurora: Students study the science of healthcare delivery and the legal and financial organization of the healthcare industry.
+Students study the science of healthcare delivery and the legal and financial organization of the healthcare industry.
 The six-year program lays a scientific foundation for further medical education and begins to equip students for a lifetime of learning, research, clinical care, and community service.
 Special interests can include litigation, bioethics, public health, neurology, women's health, or pulmonary medicine.
 Careers can focus on medical malpractice litigation, managed care and health policy, governmental regulation, healthcare administration arenas, intellectual property issues in biotechnology, and environmental law and policy.
-Students interested in enrolling in the JD/MD program should contact Professor Dayna Matthew.
+Students interested in enrolling in the JD/MD program should contact the Associate Dean For Academic Affairs.

-Colorado Law offers certificate programs that demonstrate a completion of a concentrated course of study in a specific legal field.
+Colorado Law offers certificate programs, including a Tax Emphasis Program, that demonstrate a completion of a concentrated course of study in a specific legal field.
 Certificates require at least 92 credit hours (89 are required for the JD), with at least 18 or 21 of the 92 hours in designated courses.

 Students can complete a certificate program within the normal three-year law degree period by planning the program of law study effectively and taking a summer session or a heavier-than-average load each semester after the first year.
-Law students who wish to participate in the program should submit enrollment forms to both the program director and the law school registrar.
+Law students who wish to participate in the program should submit enrollment form no later than the end of their 2L year (June 1st at the latest).
+Certificates are only available for current JD students only.

 - American Indian Law Certificate